stephensavoia/swcsg/README.md

    - Delete the current comic page files and add your own
    - Make sure your comic page files are titled in numerical order, with leading zeros where necessary
      - Example: 001.jpg, 002.jpg, 003.jpg...
+4. Add your comic pages info
+   - Go to folder: _swcsg-main/src/\_data_ and delete the file _comics.json_
+   - In a command line terminal (e.g. PowerShell on Windows), from folder _swcsg-main_, run the command `npm run populate:comics`
+   - Go back to folder: _swcsg-main/src/\_data_ and open the newly created version of _comics.json_
+   - Fill out with your own information

 ## 3. Host your website